dford-avb/dford-avb.github.io/devdocs-m1/_includes/install/new-cli-intro.md

 Other benefits:

--   A single command (`php <your Magento install dir>/bin/magento list`) lists all available installation and configuration commands.
+-   A single command (`php <your Openmage install dir>/bin/openmage list`) lists all available installation and configuration commands.
 -   Consistent user interface based on Symfony.
 -   The CLI is extensible so third party developers can "plug in" to it.
 This has the additional benefit of eliminating users' learning curve.
 -   Commands for disabled modules do not display.